silvermine/standardization/src/release-it-config/README.md

 ## Fixing Problems

-   * **Changelog editing**: If something goes wrong during the changelog step, you'll have to reset your working directory so you can start over: `git reset HEAD --hard`.
    * **Commit/Bump**: If you need to bail out of the process during this step, you can simply issue `CTRL + C` and release-it will gracefully roll back any changes for you.
    * **Tagging**: If something goes wrong during this step (such as if you had changes locally